|

 off the top liquid.
 The insoluble toxic and waste products of the

+plant remain in the muddy ashes and will be thrown away afterwards.
 In an alchemistic laboratory the water with the soluble salts is usually evaporated

 and mixed with water several times, so that the salts are further purified.
 This